Finding the perfect coffee machine for your particular needs can be like finding a needle in a haystack, there are such a huge number of options!

 Check Price - Amazon UK

-OK, it’s not quite a home barista machine – generally because there’s nothing you can do to reduce the pressure down to 9 bar, however it’s about as close as you’ll get without spending another one to two hundred pounds.
+OK, it’s not quite a home barista machine – primarily because there’s nothing you can do to reduce the pressure down to 9 bar, however it’s about as close as you’ll get without spending another one to two hundred pounds.

 For more on the DeLonghi Dedica, see:

-DeLonghi Dedica Espresso Machine Review
+DeLonghi Dedica Espresso coffee Machine Review

 Check Price - Amazon UK